zwets/zwets.github.io/_posts/2016-12-30-evidence-based-daughter.md

 house.
 As I shut the car she said "Careful!
 I'm always worried that I get my fingers caught between the door."

-It actually happened this week that she got them stuck twice in a single day.
+It actually happened twice over the past two weeks.
 The usual accident: a sibling closing the door while she was still getting out.
 Three fingers stuck at the hinge side ... owww!

 We were lucky.
 Land Rover hinges have plenty of play, so it was painful but she still has all her fingers.